 —RICHARD RUSSO, Pulitzer Prize winning author of EMPIRE FALLS.

-Described as an instant classic for fans of Peace Like a River and Jim the Boy: when two hardscrabble young boys think they’ve committed a crime, they flee into the Northwoods of Wisconsin.
+Described as an instant classic for fans of Peace Like a River and Kitchens of the Great Midwest: When two hardscrabble young boys think they’ve committed a crime, they flee into the Northwoods of Wisconsin.
 Will the adults trying to find and protect them reach them before it’s too late?

 It’s the summer of 1994 in Claypot, Wisconsin, and the lives of ten-year-old Fischer “Fish” Branson and Dale “Bread” Breadwin are shaped by the two fathers they don’t talk about.